diku-dk/futhark-book/language.rst

 than just ``36`` - this makes it clear that the result is a 32-bit integer.
 Later we will see examples of when these suffixes are useful.

-The ``futhark-c`` compiler we used above translates a Futhark program into sequential code running on the CPU.
+The ``futhark c`` compiler we used above translates a Futhark program into sequential code running on the CPU.
 This can be useful for testing, and will work on most systems, even those without GPUs.
 However, it wastes the main potential of Futhark: fast parallel execution.
-We can instead use the ``futhark-opencl`` compiler to generate an executable that offloads execution via the OpenCL framework.
-In principle, this allows offloading to any kind of device, but the ``futhark-opencl`` compilation pipelines makes optimisation assumptions that are oriented towards contemporary GPUs.
-Use of ``futhark-opencl`` is simple, assuming your system has a working OpenCL setup:
+We can instead use the ``futhark opencl`` compiler to generate an executable that offloads execution via the OpenCL framework.
+In principle, this allows offloading to any kind of device, but the ``futhark opencl`` compilation pipelines makes optimisation assumptions that are oriented towards contemporary GPUs.
+Use of ``futhark opencl`` is simple, assuming your system has a working OpenCL setup:

 .. code-block:: none

-    $ futhark-opencl dotprod.fut
+    $ futhark opencl dotprod.fut

 Execution is just as before: